attachmentsme/pollio/README.md

  @param {object} the options object.
 */
 var pollio = new PollIO({
-	pollLoopFrequency: 1000 // Defaults to 1 second.
+	eventLoopInterval: 1000 // Defaults to 1 second.
 });
 ```

-* __pollLoopFrequency__ how often does the event loop iterate (you can't schedule an AJAX request to poll more frequently than this.)
+* __eventLoopInterval__ how often does the event loop iterate (you can't schedule an AJAX request to poll more frequently than this.)

 Scheduling a Polling AJAX Request
 ---------------------------------